 She: Sorry.
 I still have a headeache.

-Us: So does Charles Manson.
+Us: So did Charles Manson.
 But blaming it on A SONG like Helter Skelter is no excuse.
 Do you ever listen to music in your head, body, heart?
-WHO DO YOU WORK FOR?
-AND WHEN CAN I MEET THEM?

 She: Does music ever make you do BAD THINGS?